aliyun/aliyun-cli/README.md

 [中文文档](./README_zh.md)

 The Alibaba Cloud CLI is an open source tool, you can get the latest version from [GitHub](https://github.com/aliyun/aliyun-cli).

-This version is a new version built on Go.
-If you want to use the old version (built on Alibaba Cloud Python SDK), click [here](https://github.com/aliyun/aliyun-cli/tree/python_final).

 <a href="https://shell.aliyun.com/" target="cloudshell">
   <img src="https://img.alicdn.com/tfs/TB1wt1zq9zqK1RjSZFpXXakSXXa-1066-166.png" width="180" />